What is the link between alcohol consumption and anxiety?

 What treatment is available for anxiety and alcohol abuse?

-If you have a substance abuse disorder with a mental illness such as anxiety, depression or PTSD, then you have a co-occurring disorder.
-Though the symptoms of one disorder may have existed before the other, both disorders tend to exacerbate one another.
+If you have an alcohol abuse problem alongside a mental illness such as anxiety, this is classed as a co-occurring disorder.
+Though the symptoms of one disorder may have existed before the other, both disorders are likely to exacerbate one another.

-There is also outpatient treatment available for harmful drinking, where you will receive therapy tailored to your individual needs in a friendly and relaxed setting.
+We also have outpatient treatment, where you can receive therapy tailored to your individual needs in a friendly and relaxed setting.